 - While the butter is whipping, add the pumpkin spice, vanilla, and salt to the extremely hot water.
 Let this sit for 2-3 minutes.

-- When butter has been whipped, add in half of the powdered sugar and mix on medium speed.
+- When the butter has been whipped, add in half of the powdered sugar and mix on medium speed.

 - While it is mixing, stream in the water mixture.